Huang Jing: Political career

 Following the surrender of Japan in 1945, the Communists took over northern Hebei Province, and Huang was appointed Mayor of Zhangjiakou.
 After the founding of the People's Republic of China in 1949, he became the Mayor of the Tianjin municipality, as well as the city's Communist Party Chief.

 In 1952, Huang was appointed Minister of the First Ministry of Machine Building, which was in charge of the civilian industry (the Second Ministry was in charge of military work).
 When the National Technological Commission was established in 1956, he became its first chairman.
 While serving in these capacities Huang praised the work of a young engineer in Shanghai named Jiang Zemin, the later General Secretary of the Chinese Communist Party, who recalled that Huang invited him to a banquet at the Quanjude duck restaurant, and on another occasion, talked to him for four hours until 11 pm.

 Huang Jing was considered a promising young star of the Communist Party, but was labelled a counterrevolutionary when the Anti-Rightist Campaign began in 1958.
 He died in Guangzhou that same year, at the age of only 46.
 The circumstances surrounding his death are unclear.
 It is said that he suffered from mental and physical diseases and died of heart disease in a military hospital.

 Family

-After his relationship with Jiang Qing ended, Huang Jing married the journalist Fan Jin, who later became vice mayor of Beijing and president of Beijing Daily.
+After his relationship with Jiang Qing ended, Huang went on to marry a journalist, Fan Jin, who, along with her friend Gong Peng, was part of Zhou Enlai’s circle of female Chinese spies in the United States, which became close friends to Pearl S. Buck and Eleanor Roosevelt.
 Their son, Yu Qiangsheng, was a top Chinese intelligence officer who defected to the United States in 1985.
 Another son, Yu Zhengsheng, rose to become one of the seven members of the Politburo Standing Committee in 2012, which effectively rules China.
+In 2020, Yu Zhengsheng’s eldest grandson married an investment banker, who is the youngest granddaughter of former President of China Hu Jintao.